 Eileen White is an artist living and working in Winchester, Hampshire.
-Her interdisciplinary practice is based on researched narratives and collaboration, either with a site, people or both, as a means of investigating themes relating to time and value.
+Her interdisciplinary practice is based on researched narratives, collaboration and an exploration of place, as a means of investigating themes relating to time and value.

 Using meditative, durational and embodied processes and materials, she continues to develop a specific grammar, which is rooted in the domestic, textiles and alternative printmaking in the broadest sense.

 Her current work develops these themes by referencing scientific processes, analogue techniques and gestural mark-making.
-Working with alternative photography and printing techniques alongside using kitchen chemistry she continues to develop physical and meditative processes to capture a fleeting moment and illustrate a narrative about place.
+Using alternative photography and printing techniques she continues to develop physical and meditative processes to capture a fleeting moment and illustrate a narrative about place.

 Eileen is currently artist in residence at Mottisfont, National Trust.
 2018